Which Diet Helps Heal A Leaky Gut?

 Paleo

-There are many types of paleo diets
+There are several variations of the paleo diet.

 - Refined sugars